JuliaGraphics/Luxor.jl/docs/src/explanation/basics.md

 # The drawing model

 The underlying drawing model is that you build paths, and these are filled and/or stroked, using the current *graphics state*, which specifies colors, line thicknesses, scale, orientation, opacity, and so on.

 You can modify the current graphics state by transforming/rotating/scaling it, setting color and style parameters, and so on.
+Subsequent graphics use the new state, but the graphics you've already drawn are unchanged.

 Many of the drawing functions have an *action* argument, supplied either as a symbol argument (eg `:fill`) or as a keyword argument (eg `action=:fill`).
-This action can be `:none`, `:fill`, `:stroke`, `:fillstroke`, `:fillpreserve`, `:strokepreserve`, `:clip`, or `:path`.
+This action determines what happens to the current path.
+It can be `:none`, `:fill`, `:stroke`, `:fillstroke`, `:fillpreserve`, `:strokepreserve`, `:clip`, or `:path`.
 The default is `:none`, which is usually equivalent to `:path`, ie. add to the current path but otherwise do nothing.

-Subsequent graphics use the new state, but the graphics you've already drawn are unchanged.

 The main Julia data types you'll encounter in Luxor are: